Wisconsin's 4th Senate district

-The 4th Senate district of Wisconsin is one of 33 districts in the Wisconsin State Senate.
+The 4th Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
 Located in southeast Wisconsin, the district is entirely contained within northern Milwaukee County.
-It comprises part of the city of Milwaukee's north side, as well as the village of Shorewood, the southern half of the city of Glendale, and part of northern Wauwatosa.
+It comprises part of the north side of the city of Milwaukee, as well as the city of Glendale, the village of Shorewood, and parts of northern Wauwatosa and western Brown Deer.
+The 4th Senate district is one of two majority-black Senate districts in Wisconsin.

 Current elected officials

-Lena Taylor is the senator representing the 4th district.
-She was first elected in the 2004 general election, and is now serving her fifth term.
-Prior to her election as senator, she was a member of the State Assembly, representing the 18th Assembly district from 2003 to 2005.
+Dora Drake is the senator representing the 4th district.
+She was first elected in a 2024 special election and was subsequently elected to a full four-year term in the 2024 general election.
+She previously served four years in the Wisconsin State Assembly, representing the 11th district.

 Each Wisconsin State Senate district is composed of three State Assembly districts.
 The 4th Senate district comprises the 10th, 11th, and 12th Assembly districts.
 The current representatives of those districts are: